HongyuGong/RCM-Question-Answering/README.md

 # RCM-Question-Answering

-# This repository is being constructed and tested.
-Training and testing instructions will be released after testing.

-This is the re-implementation of RCM-BERT model for question answering in the paper "Recurrent Chunking Mechanisms for Long-Text Machine Reading Comprehension".
+This is a re-implementation of RCM-BERT question answering model by the ACL 2020 paper "Recurrent Chunking Mechanisms for Long-Text Machine Reading Comprehension".

 Required package: